-She also became the queen of herds, Asteroth, the great fish, or queen of fishes, Adirdagal, or by way of excellence the queen Amalcta Appherudoth.
+She also became the queen of herds Asteroth, the great fish, or queen of fishes, Adirdagal, or by way of excellence the queen of

+Amalcta Appherudoth.

-The Greeks softened the sound of these words, and g ave them the inflection and turn of their own language.
-The queen of herds became Astarte; that of fishes became Atergatis, and the mother of corn became the Aphrodite of the Cyprians and the Greeks.
+The Greeks softened the sound of these words, and gave them the inflection and turn of their own language.
+The queen of herds became Astarte; that of fishes became Atergatis; and the mother of corn became the Aphrodite of the Cyprians and the Greeks.
 The name Appherudoth, the mother of harvests, changed into that of Aphrodite, was no more than an empty sound void of all meaning.
-But it seeming to the Greeks to be derived from a word in their tongue, which signified the froth of the sea they thereupon built the wonderful story of the goddess engendered of the froth of the sea, and suddenly springing out of the bosom of the watery main, to the great amazement both of the gods and men.
+But it seeming to the Greeks to be derived from a word in their tongue, which signified the froth of the sea, they thereupon built the wonderful story of the goddess engendered of the froth of the sea, and suddenly springing out of the bosom of the watery main, to the great amazement both of gods and men.

 They represented the Amalcta Aphrodite, the queen of harvest, holding with her left hand a long goat's horn, out of which they make ears of corn, vegetables, and fruits to spring.
-She had a sickle or some other attiribute in her right hand; and thus they united without any reason the mark of the opening of the harvest, together with the horn of the wild goat, which signified anciently the end of all harvests, and the beginning of winter.
+She had a sickle or some other attribute in her right hand; and thus they united without any reason the mark of the opening of the harvest, together with the horn of the wild goat, which signified anciently the end of all harvests, and the beginning of winter.
 This is then the plain original of the horn of abundance, and of the Amalthean goat.
-That horn being always full. (a privilege it evidently had) could not but proceed from a goat which had done some important service to mankind.
+That horn being always full, (a privilege it evidently had) could not proceed from a goat which had done some important service to mankind.
 They contrived that this goat had been nurse to Jupiter.
 But the god and the nurse are both alike.
 The one existed as little as the other.
 This single instance is fully sufficient to prove that most of the tales of the poets are little stories grounded on quibbles of the same kind, and invented only to have something to say upon figures always presented at certain feasts, but no longer understood.
 They made all these figures so many tutelar deities.

-The common people have at all times and in all countries, been fond of quibbles, equivocations, and puns.
-If the change of figure has often made several gods of one and the same symbol diversified, a simple variety of names, nay the difference of pronunciation, has more than once produced a like multiplicity.
-The Isis mistaken for the queen of heaven, or for the moon, was called Echet, Hecate, or Achate, the only, the excellent.
-(Inter ignes luna minores.)
-Among some people of Syria, the same symbol, by a slight inflection of name, was called Achot, the sister.
-The same whom they had already made the wife of Jehov, or of the sun, or of Jupiter, (for these are still but one) became also his sister.
+common people have at all times and in all countries been fond bles, equivocations, and puns.
+If the change of figure has ade several gods of one and the same symbol diversified, a simety of names, nay the difference of pronunciation, has more one produced a like multiplicity.
+The Isis mistaken for the f heaven, or for the moon, was called Echet, Hecate, or Ahe only, the excellent (Inter ignes luna minores.)
+Among opple of Syria, the same symbol, by a slight inflection of name, ed Achot, the sister.
+The same whom they had already made of Jehov, or of the sun, or of Jupiter, (for these are still but came also his sister.

--Ego quæ di vum incedo regina, Jovisqua Et foror and conjux-----

-She afterwards became the daughter of the same Jupiter; and then the mother of all the gods.
-All this medley of states and genealogies evidently proceeds from the diversity of the attributes and names given to one and the same symbol.
+-Ego quae divum Incedo regina, Jovisque Et soror and conjux ---- ifterwards became the daughter of the same Jupiter; and then her of all the gods.
+All this medley of states and genealogies y proceeds from the diversity of the attributes and names given nd the same symbol.